deepaksood619/deepaksood619.github.io/docs/devops/terraform/readme.md

 - **Scope -** Confirm what resources need to be created for a given project.
 - **Author -** Create the configuration file in HCL based on the scoped parameters
 - **Initialize -** Run `terraform init` in the project directory with the configuration files.
-This will download the correct provider plug-ins for the project.
+This will download the correct provider plugins for the project.
 - **Plan -** Run `terraform plan` to verify creation process
 - **Apply** - Run `terraform apply` to create real resources as well as state file that compares future changes in your configuration files to what actually exists in your deployment environment.